Sudden infant death syndrome (SIDS) is an unexplained and fatal syndrome that affects babies under 1 year of age.

 using alarm devices that can detect when a baby stops breathing (apnea monitor)

-talking with a pediatric sleep specialist if you think your baby may be at risk of sudden infant death syndrome.
+talking with a pediatric sleep specialist if you think your baby may be at risk of SIDS.